pulumi/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

 benefits:
     title: How will Pulumi Deployments benefit me?
     description: |
         Pulumi Deployments makes it easier for you and engineers on your team to collaborate on infrastructure changes and deploy changes automatically through your existing GitHub pull request workflow.
 There is minimal setup and you can standardize your deployment workflow through GitHub and Pulumi.
-In addition, you can build your own custom deployment workflows with Automation API code and offload the deployment workload to Pulumi Deployments instead of running it locally with the Pulumi CLI.
-Pulumi Deployments is based on the same technology as [Pulumi Automation API](/docs/using-pulumi/automation-api/), which lets organizations manage more than ten times the cloud infrastructure resources per engineer when compared to other infrastructure as code tools.
+In addition, you can build your own custom deployment workflows with [Automation API](/docs/using-pulumi/automation-api/) code and offload the deployment workload to Pulumi Deployments instead of running it locally with the Pulumi CLI.
+Pulumi Deployments is based on the same technology as [Pulumi Automation API](/docs/using-pulumi/automation-api/).

 preview:
   youtube_url: https://www.youtube.com/embed/v48U7CNWutc

 options:
     title: How can I use Pulumi Deployments today?
-    description: Pulumi Deployments supports three main scenarios during the preview.
-More scenarios are planned in our roadmap and we are accepting feedback from customers to shape the future of this feature.
+    description:
     items:
         - icon: git-merged
           icon_color: purple